 Being founded in 2007, regulated by top-tier financial institutions, and having over 30 million global users, eToro is a well-renowned broker.
 The platform is most known for its social trading feature, which you can use to follow and copy other investors’ trades and portfolios.
 There is also a wide selection of markets and financial products when investing by yourself, including stocks, ETFs, cryptocurrencies, and CFDs (on stocks, ETFs, commodities, currencies, indices, and cryptocurrencies).

 The platform is intuitive and well-suited even for beginners and also offers trading with virtual funds through its demo account.
 Account opening and depositing funds are both easy and fast.
-Zero commission trading is available, and the minimum deposit is set at $50 (varies across countries).
+Zero commission trading is available for ETFs, and the minimum deposit is set at $50 (varies across countries).

 The feature that eToro is best known for is probably its social trading feature named Copy Trader.
 It allows users to copy the trading behavior of other investors in real-time at no extra charge to the user.